A new perspective on the competent programmer hypothesis through the reproduction of bugs with repeated mutations: Related Work

 \section{Related Work}

 The focus of the discussion of the related work is on the competent programmer hypothesis.
-For a general discussion of the literature on mutation testing, we refer readers to the recent review by Papadakis\etal~\cite{Papadakis.2019}.
+For a general discussion of the literature on mutation testing, we refer readers to the recent review by \cite{Papadakis.2019}.

 While the competent programmer hypothesis was studied in the past, there are still open questions.
-When DeMillo\etal~\cite{DeMillo.1978} proposed mutation testing they recognized that mutation testing relies on the assumption that \enquote{[p]rogrammers have one great advantage that is almost never exploited: they create programs that are close to being correct!} \cite{DeMillo.1978}.
-However, they provided no proof that this assumption is true.
-The first empirical works to provide evidence for the correctness of the competent programmer hypothesis were conducted by DeMillo and Mathur~\cite{R.A.Demillo.1990} and Daran and Th\'{e}venod-Fosse~\cite{Daran.1996}.
+When \cite{DeMillo.1978} proposed mutation testing they recognized that mutation testing relies on the assumption that \enquote{Programmers have one great advantage that is almost never exploited: they create programs that are \textit{close} to being correct!}.
+However, \cite{DeMillo.1978} provided no proof that this assumption is true.
+Initial empirical works to provide evidence for the correctness of the competent programmer hypothesis were conducted by \cite{R.A.Demillo.1990} and \cite{Daran.1996}.
 In their studies, they manually evaluated sets of faults from single projects and came to different results.
-While DeMillo and Mathur~\cite{R.A.Demillo.1990} found that about 20\% of bugs were simple, Daran and Th\'{e}venod-Fosse~\cite{Daran.1996} found that about 85\% of bugs were simple and in line with the competent programmer hypothesis.
-Later, Andrews\etal~\cite{Andrews.2008} came to the conclusion that real bugs are similar to mutants generated by mutation operators, but that mutants were harder to detect.
-However, Namin and Kakarla~\cite{Namin.2011} raised several concerns regarding the study by Andrews\etal~\cite{Andrews.2008}, e.g., due to the choice of mutation operators and the selection of seeded faults for a single project.
+While \cite{R.A.Demillo.1990} found that about 20\% of bugs were simple, \cite{Daran.1996} found that about 85\% of bugs were simple and in line with the competent programmer hypothesis.
+Later, \cite{andrews.2005} came to the conclusion that real bugs are similar to mutants generated by mutation operators, but that mutants were harder to detect.
+However, \cite{Namin.2011} raised several concerns regarding the study by \cite{andrews.2005}, e.g., due to the choice of mutation operators and the selection of seeded faults for a single project.
 Therefore, while most early work seems to support the competent programmer hypothesis, it is unclear how the results generalize due to the limited scope of the studies and the problems with the validity that were raised.